dock108/fan-frenzy/README.md

 ## Gameplay Modes

 ### Daily Challenge
-*   Fetches a unique game based on the current date.
+*   Fetches a unique game based on activation timestamps defined in the game data (`dailyChallenges.json`).
+The currently active challenge is the one with the latest activation time that is in the past (typically changes daily at 3 AM Eastern Time).
 *   Presents key moments using the `MomentCard` component.
 *   Scores are saved to the user's profile.
 *   Includes a "Challenge This Moment" button for feedback.